 In the community.
 The focus extends beyond the school buildings into the community.
 For example, through the citywide Ready by 21 Youth Services Mapping program, students and families can locate services and supports that address academic enrichment and support, as well as social, emotional, and behavioral health.
-The district has also provided training in SEL to multiple out-of-school time providers.
+The district has also provided training in SEL to multiple out-of-school providers.

 Sustainability has been a priority from the start.
-As the SEL initiative has been scaled to include all schools, budgets have risen as well — from $690,000 to more than $2 million in the past four years.
+As the SEL initiative has been scaled to include all schools, budgets have risen as well — from $690,000 to more than $2 million in recent years.
 The district has supplemented local funding with federal funding for its coaches, a central part of the implementation strategy.
 A local philanthropic matching program yielded $2.4 million in three years.
 The district has a dedicated fund development team comprised of internal and external leaders.
 AISD has taken multiple steps to communicate about the importance of the work with all stakeholders — from the board and cabinet to parents, students, and the community.

 The AISD Research and Evaluation Department, which includes a staff member dedicated to SEL, has issued three SEL implementation reports, and leaders and staff are using them to guide ASID’s SEL planning.

-- After controlling for baseline ratings of school safety, students in elementary schools where “peace areas” were implemented into classrooms were more likely to say “I feel safe at my school” than students in schools where peace areas were implemented with less fidelity.
+- After controlling for baseline ratings of school safety, students in elementary schools where “peace areas” were implemented in classrooms were more likely to say “I feel safe at my school” than students in schools where peace areas were implemented with less fidelity.